-e. d. the defense of the action or proceeding by the Attorney General would create a conflict of interest between the State and the employee or former employee.
+- b. c. the act or the failure to act was because of actual fraud, willful misconduct or actual malice; or - e. d. the defense of the action or proceeding by the Attorney General would create a conflict of interest between: - (1) the State and the employee or former State employee.; or - (2) between either the State or a public entity who employed the requesting party and the requesting party.